Industry information at your fingertips

 He is playing his human character of Alan Bradley.
 Although Tron appears unmasked only briefly in flashback and is hidden for most of the film by his helmet, they have used the same computer de-aging techniques to make Bruce look younger as they have for Jeff Bridges' character of Clu 2.
 There is also a short flashback to 1989 showing a young computer de-aged Alan getting out of a car.
 Boxleitner also provides the voice for Tron.

-No, fan favorite Cindy Morgan is not in the film and neither are the characters of Lora and Yori.
-She appeared as Lora Baines Bradley in an ARG (Alternate Reality Game) Disney event at Wondercon 2010 in San Francisco and has been married to Alan Bradley/TRON in the TRON Universe for over 20 years.
-There was a campaign that her many thousands of fans & supporters started to get her into TRON Legacy called "Yori LIVES" on Facebook.
-Cindy created the MA3A character in a voiceover for the Tron 2.0 video game but she was not asked to be a part of Tron: Legacy, the new TRON Evolution videogame or the new TRON TV series.
+No, Cindy Morgan is not in the film and neither are the characters of Lora and Yori.
+She appeared as Lora Baines Bradley in an ARG (Alternate Reality Game) Disney event at Wondercon 2010 in San Francisco and the character has been married to Alan Bradley/TRON in the TRON Universe for over 20 years.
+Morgan performed a voiceover for the MA3A character in the Tron 2.0 video game but she was not asked to be a part of Tron: Legacy, the new TRON Evolution videogame or the animated TRON television series.

 Yes and they are updated.
 The light cycles are basically the same and are used in gladitorial games like in the original "Tron" but they are now also used for transportation.
 The light stream that is ejected from the back of the bike is no longer limited to 90 degree angles it can know make arcs.
 The light cycles are activated around a program/user via a wand like device.
 A car version with two seats and four wheels called the Light Runner also makes an appearance, in adition to a jet.
 A light cycle based on the original design from the old Tron world can be found at Flynn's appartement, and is briefly used by his son.